 Nadia Khalili joined the Talwar Research Team in 2016.
-She is an international graduate student from Iran and is currently in her second year of her PhD in Educational Psychology with a concentration in Human Development at McGill University.
-Nadia holds a BA in Mathematics and an MA in Educational Psychology (Curriculum Development concentration).
+She is an international graduate student from Iran and is currently a third year Ph.D. candidate in the department of Educational and Counselling Psychology with a Human Development concentration at McGill University.
+Nadia holds a BA in Mathematics and a MA in Educational Psychology (Curriculum Development concentration).
 She is one of two founders, curriculum designer, and managing director of the Atiyeh Critic of Reason institute.
-This institue trains teachers in p4c and improve thinking skills in preschools and elementary schools.
-Nadia has actively participated in Philosophy for Children (P4C) since 2010 and Theory of Mind since 2018 in Talwar lab.
-She is interested to exploring the mechanism of theory of mind.
-For her dissertation studies, Nadia aims to demonstrates whether thinking skills, through the p4c program, can play a significant role beyond the cultural differences in emerging adolescents to cope their social challenges by developing the ToM and Empathy.
+This institute trains teachers in Philosophy for Children (P4C) and improves thinking skills among children.
+Nadia has actively participated in P4C since 2010 and Theory of Mind since 2018 in Talwar lab.
+She is interested in exploring the mechanism of spiritual-intellectual development through complex interdisciplinary subjects.
+In her comps, she argued if ToM is an inherently Complex Dynamic System, or we understand it through this mathematical theory.
+For her dissertation, she discovers a self-spiritual pattern among youth with advanced ToM ability and the moderation role of spirituality in the association between advanced ToM ability and social, emotional development in emerging adolescents.

 2018-2019 – Graduate Excellence Scholarship, Faculty of Education, McGill University (Awarded)

 2018-2019 – Ta.I foundation scholarship for Graduate Excellent students.

 2019 – Graduate Excellence Scholarship for traveling, Faculty of Education, McGill University (Awarded)